futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER1.md

     {
       "month": 12,
       "focus": "Launch & review",
-      "goal": "You can execute a release plan end‑to‑end, launch your EP, and track results using a simple analytics workflow.", "course_rec": {
+      "goal": "Be able to execute a release plan end‑to‑end, launch your EP, and track results using a simple analytics workflow.", "course_rec": {
         "title": "Release Day Playbook",
         "url": "https://learn.futureproofmusicschool.com/course/release-day-playbook",